Frequently Ask Questions

 • Sister or Step Sister

-* For certain transactions, only payments from customer’s own account will be accepted.
-Furthermore, individuals should only use their savings bank account to purchase foreign exchange.
+* For certain transactions, only payments from the customer's own account will be accepted.
+Individuals should use their savings bank account only to purchase foreign exchange.

 • There is no limit on the amount of foreign exchange that can be brought into India.
-However, currency notes beyond USD 5000 (equivalent) and up to USD 10000 (total) need to be reported at customs and currency declaration form (CDF) is to be obtained
+However, currency notes beyond USD 5000 (equivalent) and up to USD 10000 (total) need to be reported at customs and currency declaration form (CDF) is to be obtained.
+A CDF is required whenever currency / forex surrender exceeds the respective limits.

-Yes, children of all ages are allowed same entitlements (limits) as adults, But Minors/children below age of 12 cannot carry Forex card/Travelers cheque.
+Yes, children of all ages are allowed the same entitlements and limits as adults.
+However, minors and children under the age of 12 cannot carry forex cards or traveller's cheques.

-While surrendering currency the customer’s identification document and proof of address is required.
-If the amount exceeds USD 5,000 in the form of currency notes or exceeds USD 10,000 in total, a Currency Declaration form (CDF) will also be required.
+To surrender foreign currency, the customer must provide their identification document and proof of address.
+If the amount exceeds USD 5,000 in currency notes or USD 10,000 in total, a Currency Declaration form (CDF) is also required.

-The Liberalized Remittance Scheme is a facility provided by the RBI for all resident individuals including minors for remittance up to USD 250,000 or equivalent per financial year for permissible current or capital account transactions or a combination of both.
-This facility will not be available to corporate, partnership firms, HUF, Trusts, etc.
+The Liberalized Remittance Scheme is a facility provided by the Reserve Bank of India (RBI) for all resident individuals, including minors, to remit up to USD 250,000 or equivalent per financial year for permissible current or capital account transactions or a combination of both.
+Corporations, partnership firms, HUF, trusts, and other similar entities are ineligible to access this feature.

-Resident of India can do an Outward Remittance transaction.
+Resident of India are eligible to make an outward remittance transaction.

-Below remittances can be carried out through RemitX as per the Liberalized Remittance Scheme:
+The following remittances can be made through RemitX as per the Liberalized Remittance Scheme:

 Student Remittances: